Circa £21,000 depending on skills and experience

 The Centre’s staff are passionate, experienced, ambitious and results-orientated, providing you with a brilliant opportunity to develop and contribute to your own skills.
 In addition to training and development opportunities, we offer a competitive salary and benefits package, including generous pension contributions.

-If you are looking for a rewarding and challenging post where you can impress us with your motivation, commitment and ‘can-do’ attitude, we want to hear from you.
-Please complete a WCMC application form and send it together with your CV and a short covering letter by clicking through the link below by 22nd April 2018.
+If this sounds like you and you are looking for a rewarding and challenging post where you can impress us with your motivation, commitment and ‘can-do’ attitude, we would love to hear from you.
+Please complete a WCMC application form and send it together with your CV and a short covering letter by clicking through the link below.

 The UN Environment World Conservation Monitoring Centre strives for a sustainable world for biodiversity and people.
 The Centre works towards this vision by providing strategic leadership, technical expertise, and project support to increase capacity and inspire decision makers to manage biodiversity and ecosystem services for people and the planet.
 The Centre has close relationships with the UN system and other partners in the public and private sector, which combines with the Centre’s extensive understanding of science and policy to produce knowledge on biodiversity and ecosystem services that makes a world of difference.